fanzonezy/AmazonCrawler/README.md

 >This is the general idea of this crawler framework(2016/5/22, at this point, I've only finshed the very basic structure of the framework.), Here comes the question: how user use this frame work?
 Lets first use a general example to illustrate the usage, then we will fully analyze the exmple of crawling all the information of Laptops on Amazon.

 >Before building a crawler by this framework, user must has their data model and how the data can be obtained in their mind.
-If all the needed pages form a tree structure and requires a certain traversal strategies, this framework will be a quite suitable solution.
+If all the needed pages form a tree structure and require certain traversal strategies, this framework will be a quite suitable solution.

 >Let imagine such a situation: I like a girl and I've added her as my friend on a forum.
-So, I can access her profile page, , and on her profile page I can find her favorite topics.
+So, I can access her profile page.
+On her profile page I can find her favorite topics.
 By those topic links, I can access the main pages of those topics.
-Here is the problem: I want to receive push notifications of the 10th newest posts on my girl's favorite topics every day(If I read those post, I will have a lot stuff to talk with her), but the forum doesn't provide such a highly customized service.
-So, I have to build one on my own and the first thing to do is to build a crawler which can get me those posts, and then I can easily build a tiny Web service to send those posts either to my mailbox or my cell-phone.
+Here is the problem: I want to receive push notifications of the 10th newest posts under my girl's favorite topics every day(If I read those post, I will have a lot stuff to talk with her), but the forum doesn't provide such a highly customized service.
+So, I have to build one on my own and the first thing to do is to build a crawler which can get me those posts, and then I can easily build a tiny Web service to send those posts either to my mailbox or to my cell-phone.
 >